Trinidadian Stewed Lentils Recipe

 Lentils, often referred to as lentil peas in Trinidad, are small, round legumes that come in many colors, including brown, green, and red (We use brown).
 They have a rich, earthy flavor and are a staple in many vegetarian and vegan diets due to their high protein and fiber content.

-Lentils are packed with nutrients, making them a healthy choice for anyone looking for more plant-based foods in their diet.
-They’re also versatile and cook quickly compared to other legumes, like red beans or chickpeas.
+They are packed with nutrients, making them a healthy choice for anyone looking to incorporate more plant-based foods into their diet.

 Why Do Trinidadians Stew Lentils in Caramelized Sugar?